jamalsoueidan/booking-shopify-embed-app/README.md

 This is because the ngrok create new url everytime it boots up the shopify application.

-If you want to test the extension in the react-extension you must update the api url in the:
+If you want to test the extension in the shopify-extension-app you must update the api url in the:
-./react-extension/public/index.html
+./shopify-extension-app/public/index.html

 ```javascript
 Shopify.api = "https://5284fdeca23c.eu.ngrok.io";